vms10/hello_VSCode/README.md

 ## References
 This is based on the [video](https://www.youtube.com/watch?v=7QvNY9245hY).
 If you want a more detailed version you can check the tutorials from VS Code: [Tutorial1](https://code.visualstudio.com/docs/languages/cpp) and
 [Tutorial2](https://code.visualstudio.com/docs/cpp/config-mingw).
 For this you need to have installed VS Code and MinGW.
 See this [tutorial](https://www.youtube.com/watch?v=jfVqzNU3gPg).
 For VS Code I install the **System version**, because it is simpler to unistall and to see where the APPDATA is.
+For more on VS Code see [this](https://code.visualstudio.com/docs/getstarted/introvideos).

 # How to create a git repository in VS Code
 Based on this [tutorial](https://github.com/dsb-lab/SoftwareReproducibilityTutorial).